sjbennett123/polarlarp/content/past_writeups/202210/townsfolk/haddix.md

 - You HATE Mayor Anak!
 You want this man gone and beaten for his crimes against your people in Stonewood.
 Any Dwarf of noble birth would have spit in the face of their oppressors and died on their feet before agreeing to the terms he did

-**Body**: 30

-**Weapons**: None, you got 1 hand anyways

-**Costuming**: Dwarf beard, wrap your right hand in cloth to show it is severed, Cloak, commoners clothing, a toolbelt, anything related to taking care of a stable